Obsessive–compulsive disorder: Compulsions

+Obsessive hand washing is an example of a compulsive behavior.

 Some people with OCD perform compulsive rituals because they inexplicably feel that they must do so, while others act compulsively to mitigate the anxiety that stems from obsessive thoughts.
 The affected individual might feel that these actions will either prevent a dreaded event from occurring or push the event from their thoughts.
 In any case, their reasoning is so idiosyncratic or distorted that it results in significant distress, either personally or for those around the affected individual.
 Excessive skin picking, hair pulling, nail biting and other body-focused repetitive behavior disorders are all on the obsessive–compulsive spectrum.
 Some individuals with OCD are aware that their behaviors are not rational, but they feel compelled to follow through with them to fend off feelings of panic or dread.
 Furthermore, compulsions often stem from memory distrust, a symptom of OCD characterized by insecurity in one's skills in perception, attention and memory, even in cases where there is no clear evidence of a deficit.

 Common compulsions may include hand washing, cleaning, checking things (such as locks on doors), repeating actions (such as repeatedly turning on and off switches), ordering items in a certain way and requesting reassurance.
 Although some individuals perform actions repeatedly, they do not necessarily perform these actions compulsively; for example, morning or nighttime routines and religious practices are not usually compulsions.
 Whether behaviors qualify as compulsions or mere habit depends on the context in which they are performed.
 For instance, arranging and ordering books for eight hours a day would be expected of someone who works in a library, but this routine would seem abnormal in other situations.
 In other words, habits tend to bring efficiency to one's life, while compulsions tend to disrupt it.
 Furthermore, compulsions are different from tics (such as touching, tapping, rubbing or blinking) and stereotyped movements (such as head banging, body rocking or self-biting), which are usually not as complex and not precipitated by obsessions.
 It can sometimes be difficult to tell the difference between compulsions and complex tics, and about 10–40% of people with OCD also have a lifetime tic disorder.